xerc/dindent/README.md

 # CLI

-Dindent can be used via the CLI script `./bin/dindent.php`.
+Dindent can be used via the CLI script;

 ```sh
 php ./bin/dindent.php